oqv/guidelines/Code:-Structuring-Meteor-Application.md

 - Use full words.
 - Use singular noun for a object, e.g. `person`, `project`.
 - Use plural noun for a collection of objects, e.g. `people`, `projects`.
-- Use a verb for methods, e.g. `projects.set.name`, `projects.get`.

 ## Template Names